 Why choose to travel with Anderson Expeditions

-A personalised and private travel experience – we don’t operate set-departure trips or standard tours.
+For a personalised and private travel experience – we don’t operate set-departure trips (apart from our annual Zakouma trip) or standard tours.
 Every expedition is designed to meet the expectations of and fulfill the specific interests and needs of our guests.
-We have never arranged two identical expeditions.

 We use only the best guides, lodges, camps and ground operating teams with, very importantly, the best people.
 We pride ourselves on the relationships we’ve built with our partners and this allows us to deliver the exceptional experiences our guests are there for.